-Queens Borough President Donovan Richards and City Councilwoman Nantasha Williams on Thursday, May 12, announced the formation of the Downtown Jamaica Improvement Council, an interagency panel that will work to improve conditions in the community.
+Queens Borough President Donovan Richards and Councilwoman Nantasha Williams on Thursday, May 12, announced the formation of the Downtown Jamaica Improvement Council, an interagency panel that will work to improve conditions in the community.

 The Downtown Jamaica Improvement Council, which is made up of community stakeholders, elected officials and city agencies, held its first meeting on Wednesday, May 11.
-The new group will help streamline communication between all involved partners, spur the completion of projects to improve quality-of-life for area residents and support the economic vitality of one of Queens’ major transportation and commercial hubs.
+The new group will help streamline communication between all involved partners; spur the completion of projects to improve quality-of-life for area residents; and support the economic vitality of one of Queens’ major transportation and commercial hubs.

-“We carefully listened to the downtown Jamaica community about the issues impacting the quality-of-life in the neighborhood and are committing to make sure they are addressed quickly and comprehensively,” Richards said.
+“We carefully listened to the downtown Jamaica community about the issues impacting the quality of life in the neighborhood and are committing to make sure they are addressed quickly and comprehensively,” Richards said.
 “Our downtown Jamaica Improvement Council will work diligently to fast-track several projects that will improve conditions in Jamaica and make it an even better place to live, work and visit.
-The council will not rest until Downtown Jamaica reaches its fullest potential as a thriving commercial, residential and transportation hub.”
+The council will not rest until downtown Jamaica reaches its fullest potential as a thriving commercial, residential and transportation hub.”

-The creation of the new task force is another step towards making downtown Jamaica a thriving hub for people to work, play, and dine, according to Williams.
+The creation of the new task force is another step towards making downtown Jamaica a thriving hub for people to work, play and dine, according to Williams.